ainephelan/ainephelan.github.io/_posts/2020-03-30-cha-datathon-for-social-good.md

 ### 1.3 Engagement
-A key measure of successm in this section we dove into the data on participants to help us learn more about how engaged the community was at each hub.
+A key measure of success for CHA, in this section we dove into the data on participation to help us understand how engaged the community was at each hub.

 At a general and an individual hub level, we asked and answered questions to do with:
 - average participation per activity
 - throughput of participants per month
-- the breakdown of these participants into adult and children
+- the breakdown of participation by adults and children

 ![6_participants]({{ site.baseurl }}/images/cha_dfsg_images/6_participants.png)